Naomi Osaka Wore Lakers Jacket For 'Extra Strength' Vs. Serena Williams

 — #AusOpen (@AustralianOpen) February 18, 2021

 It might be superstitious, but it worked for Osaka who dominated Williams 6-3, 6-4 for the victory.
-Osaka has been basically untouchable throughout the entire tournament so far, having lost just one set on her road to the finals.
+Osaka was basically untouchable throughout the entire tournament, losing just one set on her road to the championship.

 Though she is third in the overall rankings, Osaka is considered by many to be the best player in the world today.
 And even with all of that going for her, she looks towards the Lakers as her sign of strength when needed.